nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   1. There are assigned tasks and persons in OfficeConnect.
      1. Prerequisites: There are tasks and persons with assignments.
      2. Test case: `viewassignedall` <br>
         Expected: All assigned tasks and persons are displayed.
-"Displayed all assigned tasks and persons" shown in feedback message.
+"Listed all assigned person(s) and task(s)" shown in feedback message.
      3. Test case: `viewassignedp` <br>
         Expected: All assigned persons are displayed.
-"Displayed all assigned persons" shown in feedback message.
+"Listed all assigned person(s)" shown in feedback message.
      4. Test case: `viewassignedt` <br>
         Expected: All assigned tasks are displayed.
-"Displayed all assigned tasks" shown in feedback message.
+"Listed all assigned task(s)" shown in feedback message.

-  2. There are no assigned tasks and persons in OfficeConnect.
-     1. Prerequisites: There are no tasks and persons with assignments.
-     2. Test case: `viewassignedall` <br>
-        Expected: No tasks or persons are displayed.
-"There are no assigned tasks or persons" shown in feedback message.
-     3. Test case: `viewassignedp` <br>
-        Expected: No persons are displayed.
-"There are no assigned persons" shown in feedback message.
-     4. Test case: `viewassignedt` <br>
-        Expected: No tasks are displayed.
-"There are no assigned tasks" shown in feedback message.

-  3. There are unassigned tasks and persons in OfficeConnect.
+  2. There are unassigned tasks and persons in OfficeConnect.
      1. Prerequisites: There are tasks and persons without assignments.
      2. Test case: `viewunassignedall` <br>
         Expected: All unassigned tasks and persons are displayed.
-"Displayed all unassigned tasks and persons" shown in feedback message.
+"Listed all unassigned person(s) and task(s)" shown in feedback message.
      3. Test case: `viewunassignedp` <br>
         Expected: All unassigned persons are displayed.
-"Displayed all unassigned persons" shown in feedback message.
+"Listed all unassigned person(s)" shown in feedback message.
      4. Test case: `viewunassignedt` <br>
         Expected: All unassigned tasks are displayed.
-"Displayed all unassigned tasks" shown in feedback message.
+"Listed all unassigned task(s)" shown in feedback message.

-  4. There are no unassigned tasks and persons in OfficeConnect.
-     1. Prerequisites: There are no tasks and persons without assignments.
-     2. Test case: `viewunassignedall` <br>
-        Expected: No tasks or persons are displayed.
-"There are no unassigned tasks or persons" shown in feedback message.
-     3. Test case: `viewunassignedp` <br>
-        Expected: No persons are displayed.
-"There are no unassigned persons" shown in feedback message.
-     4. Test case: `viewunassignedt` <br>
-        Expected: No tasks are displayed.
-"There are no unassigned tasks" shown in feedback message.

 ### 7.12 Viewing Task and Person details